Introduction

 - Set operation status to SUCCESSFUL

-Changes to the network configuration potentially impact the device’s ability to connect to the Cumulocity IoT platform.
+Changes to the network configuration potentially impact the device’s ability to connect to the Cumulocity platform.
 We recommend you to implement a connection test with the new settings.
 If the test fails the device should rollback the settings to their previous state and set the operation status to FAILED.

 SmartREST example